3D scanning solutions

 Sure, it goes without saying that you’re going to need a room if you want to scan a room.
 But, there are some things to keep in mind before you get scanning.
 First, you need the right lighting.
 Sufficient lighting and uniform conditions are key to a good scan.

 Another possible setback in your scanning project may come in the form of objects that are shiny, transparent, or reflective.
 As you already know, items like these don’t typically scan well.
-In this case, it’s best to spray them with a coating spray or with paint, or to remove them from the room altogether.
+While using a coating spray or removing these items from the room altogether is an option worth considering, the latest version of Artec Studio ensures that even black and shiny surfaces can be easily captured, making the process easier than ever.

 Take as many scans as necessary if you’re scanning from different angles.